guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-kafka-rest/01-logging/README.md

   name: confluent-oss-cp-kafka-rest
 ```

-- Run the patch command and ensure you specify the name of your statefulSet deployment:
+- Run the patch command and ensure you specify the name of your Deployment:

 ```
 kubectl --namespace kafka patch deployment confluent-oss-cp-kafka-rest --patch "$(cat 04-patch-shared-volume-and-splunk-uf.yml )"